david-lennox/free-code-camp/README.md

 The problem was caused by the value attribute being set to "undefined" under certain conditions.
 The Warning was not helpful.

+This is an irrelevant contribution for the sake of practicing Git Pull Requests.
+This comment is being made on the Simon-Game branch.